madeofpendletonwool/PinePods/README.md

  - [x] Scrubbing playback from a progress bar - ft.slider()
  - [x] Add visual progress bar based on time listened to podcasts partly listened to
  - [x] Add Download option for podcasts.
 In addition, display downloaded podcasts in downloads area.
 Allow for deletion of these after downloaded
- - [x] Add Queue, and allow podcasts to be removed from queue once added
+ - [ ] Add Queue, and allow podcasts to be removed from queue once added (Queue is added but you can't remove them from it yet)
+ - [ ] Implement saved episodes
  - [ ] Allow local downloads, to just download the mp3 files direct
  - [x] Create login screen
  - [ ] Customize login screen